ESCOMP/CTSM/doc/source/tech_note/Plant_Respiration/CLM50_Tech_Note_Plant_Respiration.rst

-Growth respiration is calculated as a factor of 0.11 times the total carbon allocation to new growth (:math:`CF_{growth}`, after allocating carbon for N acquisition, Chapter :numref:`rst_FUN`.)on a given timestep, based on construction costs for a range of woody and non-woody tissues (Atkin et al. in prep).
+Growth respiration is calculated as a factor of 0.11 times the total carbon allocation to new growth (:math:`CF_{growth}`, after allocating carbon for N acquisition, Chapter :numref:`rst_FUN`.) on a given timestep, based on construction costs for a range of woody and non-woody tissues, with estimates of the growth respiration flux revised downswards following  (Atkin et al. 2017).
 For new carbon and nitrogen allocation that enters storage pools for subsequent display, it is not clear what fraction of the associated growth respiration should occur at the time of initial allocation, and what